Aurailus/bluemap-external-extender/README.md

 1. Click the "Code" button and select "Download ZIP".
 2. Extract the ZIP file to your BlueMap web folder (e.g., `bluemap/web/js/`).
-3. Rename the extracted folder to `midnight-external-extender`.
+3. Rename the extracted folder to `bluemap-external-extender`.
 4. Edit the BlueMap Web configuration file located at `plugins/BlueMap/webapp.conf`.
 5. Add the MidnightExternalExtender script to the `scripts` array:

 ```
 scripts: [
-  "js/midnight-external-extender/main.js"
+  "js/bluemap-external-extender/main.js"
 ]
 ```